 How can I submit the General Forbearance Form to apply for the COVID‐19 Natural Disaster Forbearance?

 You can return the form via mail or fax:

 On March 20th, the President announced that I can suspend payments on my loans.
 Do my loans qualify for this suspension of payments?

 According to the Department of Education, this benefit is only extended to federally held loans.
 Loans serviced by UHEAA are held under the Federal Family Education Loan (FFEL) Program and do not currently qualify for the National Emergency Forbearance.
 However, additional postponement or repayment options may be available to you during this time of uncertainty.
-Please see the FAQ below for other options you may qualify for.
+Please see the COVID‐ 19 Natural Disaster Forbearance FAQ above for more information regarding this postponement.